The Globe

 Heritage Trail

 Follow Barcaldine’s award-winning heritage trail.
-Pick up the booklet, Between the Bougainvilleas, and you’ll be set to go.
+Pick up the booklet, Between the Bougainvilleas, and you’ll get to know some of the major adventurous things to do in Barcaldine.
 The old Radio Theatre was built in 1926 during the era of silent movies.
 After a long period of closure, it reopened in 1995.
 Enjoy the comfort of old style canvas seats as you watch a movie.
 Screening times can be found in the theatre foyer.

 The Railway Goods Shed was once the staging post for meetings during the Great Shearers’ Strike but has since been moved to the Barcaldine Showgrounds.
 The Masonic Lodge is a great photo opportunity.
 Built in 1901, the lodge is one of the most unusual buildings in Barcaldine.
 The iron and timber facade is painted with three shades of paint to appear like stonework.
 Still used as a Masonic Temple for monthly meetings, a tour of the building with a local mason can be arranged at the Visitor Information Centre.